Graphiques-Digitale/SSSEO/README.md

 Configuration is modular and managed via extensions in the `~/SSSEO/_config/config.yml` file.

+Copy the `~/SSSEO/_config/config.yml` file into your `~/mysite/_config/` folder to enable submodules, or they will be disabled every time you update SSSEO.
+The information will however remain even if submodules are removed, so if you forget, it's not the end of the world - simply re-enable whichever modules.

 Remember to `~/dev/build/?flush=ALL` if you modify any YAML files.

 ## 3. Template Usage